 The Dean of Students and the Accommodations Coordinator work with you, your instructor(s), and staff on an individualized, case-by-case basis to provide appropriate services to ensure you have a rich and rewarding academic experience.

-As the GSD continues with remote learning through the fall semester, the Dean of Students and Student Accommodations Coordinator are working with students with academic accommodations to ensure that they are able to access their course content and instruction.
+As the GSD continues with remote learning through the spring semester, the Dean of Students and Student Accommodations Coordinator are working with students with academic accommodations to ensure that they are able to access their course content and instruction.
 Students receiving classroom accommodations such as class notes and Communication Access Real-time Translation (CART) services will continue to receive those accommodations.
 At this time, there have been no changes to the current note taking process.
 CART services will be provided remotely through Zoom, and students receiving CART services will be followed-up with individually with details.
 If there are questions related to the accessibility of Zoom, we encourage you to visit Zoom’s accessibility page.